 (60/60 Requirement conclusive) Once evidence of compliance with the 60/60 Requirement has been provided and accepted by the QCA it will not be subject to further review (provided that the evidence presented was not misleading or deceptive and there has been no dishonesty or manifest error).

-(60/60 Requirement determines deemed need for Terminal Capacity Expansion) If Section 12.5(a)(6)(A) applies, the QCA will confirm the sufficiency (or sufficiencies) of evidence of the 60/60 Requirement within 20 Business Days of receipt of the Terminal Capacity Expansion application.
+(60/60 Requirement determines deemed need for Terminal Capacity Expansion) If Section 12.5(a)(5)(A) applies, the QCA will confirm the sufficiency (or sufficiencies) of evidence of the 60/60 Requirement within 20 Business Days of receipt of the Terminal Capacity Expansion application.
 If the QCA provides such confirmation, it will be deemed to have accepted the need for the Terminal Capacity Expansion.
-For clarification, the determination of whether the Terminal Capacity Expansion should be treated as an Expansion Component or an extension to an existing Expansion Component and therefore be Differentially Priced will be made in accordance with Section 12.5(h) and without reference to the 60/60 Requirement.

-(QCA review if 60/60 Requirement not met) If Section 12.5(a)(6)(B) applies, the QCA will, within 3 months, review whether the Terminal should be expanded in the way proposed by DBCT Management.
+(QCA review if 60/60 Requirement not met) If Section 12.5(a)(5)(B) applies, the QCA will, within 3 months, review whether the Terminal should be expanded in the way proposed by DBCT Management.
 If the QCA does not accept that the Terminal should be expanded in the way proposed by DBCT Management, it will give reasons in writing.